Divesh-M/NLP/README.md

 # NLP
-here u can find examples of every topic in NLp with codes
+here u can find examples of every topic in NLP with codes